COMPLETE DRUG DEVELOPMENT

 12.

-13. Enclose payment - Please include a check for the total cost of testing in your package.
-We charge $5.00 per sample.
+13. Enclose payment - Please include a check made payable to MidAmerica Ag Research for the total cost of testing in your package.
+We are unable to process without payment and samples are time sensitive.
+Enclosing a check is the only way to ensure accuracy and timeliness.

 14.

-15. Mail - Please ship the package by priority or second day air to ensure prompt delivery.
+15. Mail - Please ship package next day, second day or priority mail to ensure prompt delivery.
+Keep your tracking number in the event we need to locate your box.

 16.

-17. Wait for the results - The results will be reported as the incidence of worm eggs from specific parasite genera.
+19. Interpretation of results - The results will be reported as the incidence of worm eggs from specific parasite genera.
 The total number of eggs from all genera found is given at the end of each column except for tapeworm, coccidia and giardia.
 These parasites are recorded as low(+), medium(++) or high(+++).
+A 3g sample is taken for all species except for sheep and goats where a 1g sample is used.
+To determine the number of eggs shed per pound of fecal material use formulas below.